 If we do hold information about you, you can ask us to correct any inaccuracies or to delete the information if we do not have a legitimate reason to hold it.

 Requesting further information

 To request information about yourself or to find out more about our privacy, data protection and records retention measures, please write to:

 The Postal Museum

-For further information about our website and our digital partners please write to Webmaster at the above postal address or email email@example.com.
+For further information about our website please writer to Webmaster at the above postal address or email email@example.com

-If you are unsatisfied with the information we provide regarding your privacy and data protection, you can raise your concerns with the ICO (Information Commissioner’s Office).
+If you are unsatisfied with the information we provide regarding your privacy and data protection, you can raise your concerns with the UK information rights regulator: the ICO (Information Commission’s Office).

 We reserve the right to make amends to this policy at any time.